weder96/aws-certification-learning/module-1/README.md

 [1]: https://github.com/weder96/aws-certification-learning

-# Módulo 1: Visão geral dos conceitos de nuvem
+# Module 1: Overview of Cloud Concepts

-## Conteúdo
+## Contents
-1. <a href="#section-1"> Introdução à computação em nuvem </a>
+1. <a href="#section-1">Introduction to Cloud Computing</a>
-2. <a href="#section-2"> Vantagens da computação em nuvem </a>
+2. <a href="#section-2"> Advantages of Cloud Computing </a>
-3. <a href="#section-3"> Introdução à Amazon Web Services (AWS) </a>
+3. <a href="#section-3"> Introduction to Amazon Web Services (AWS) </a>
-4. <a href="#section-4"> Mudança para a Nuvem AWS – AWS Cloud Adoption Framework (AWS CAF)</a>
+4. <a href="#section-4"> Moving to the AWS Cloud – AWS Cloud Adoption Framework (AWS CAF)</a>
 5. <a href="#section-5"> AWS Shared Responsibility Model</a>
-6. <a href="#section-6"> AWS Support</a>
+6. <a href="#section-6">AWS Support</a>

-****************************************************************************************************
+****************************************************** ******************************************************
-## <a id="section-1" ></a> Seção 1 - Introdução à computação em nuvem
+## <a id="section-1" ></a> Section 1 - Introduction to Cloud Computing

-O que é computação em nuvem?
+What is cloud computing?

-- É a entrega sob demanda de poder computacional, banco de dados, armazenamento, aplicativos e outros recursos de TI pela Internet com uma definição de preço conforme o uso.
+- It is the on-demand delivery of computing power, database, storage, applications and other IT resources over the Internet with pay-as-you-go pricing.
-- Servidores em grandes datacenters
+- Servers in large data centers
-- Pensar na infraestrutura como um software
+- Think of infrastructure as software

-Infraestrutura como hardware:
+Infrastructure as hardware:

-- Exigem espaço, equipe, segurança física, planejamento, despesas de capital
+- Require space, staff, physical security, planning, capital expenditures
-- Têm um ciclo longo de aquisição de hardware
+- Have a long hardware acquisition cycle
-- Exigem provisionamento de capacidade por meio da tentativa de adivinhar os picos máximos teóricos
+- Require capacity provisioning by trying to guess the theoretical maximum peaks

-Infraestrutura como software:
+Infrastructure as software:

-- São flexíveis
+- Are flexible
-- Podem mudar com mais rapidez
+- Can change faster
-- Eliminam as tarefas monolíticas de trabalho pesado
+- Eliminate monolithic, heavy-duty tasks

-**Tipos de Serviços Cloud - (Iass x Paas x Saas x Caas)**
+**Types of Cloud Services - (Iass x Paas x Saas x Caas)**

-### Há três principais modelos de implantação de computação em nuvem:
+### There are three main cloud computing deployment models:

-- **Infrastructure as a Service (IaaS)** - Serviços que fornecem conexão de rede, SOs, armazenamento, alta flexibilidade de utilização.
-Costumam ser genéricos, podem ser utilizados para vários fins.
-Ex:  [EC2](https://aws.amazon.com/pt/ec2/) da AWS [instance-types](<https://aws.amazon.com/pt/ec2/instance-types/>).
+- **Infrastructure as a Service (IaaS)** - Services that provide network connection, OS, storage, high flexibility of use.
+They are usually generic, can be used for various purposes.
+Ex: [EC2](https://aws.amazon.com/pt/ec2/) from AWS [instance-types](<https://aws.amazon.com/pt/ec2/instance-types/>) .
-- **Platform as a Service (PaaS)** - Serviços que fornecem uma plataforma para deployment, restauração, manutenção de dados, mas não te dão acesso ao SO diretamente, Ex: Elastic BeanStalk, [S3](https://aws.amazon.com/pt/s3/).
+- **Platform as a Service (PaaS)** - Services that provide a platform for deploying, restoring, maintaining data, but not giving you access to the OS directly, Ex: Elastic BeanStalk, [S3](https://aws .amazon.com/en/s3/).
-- **Software as a Service (SaaS)** - Serviços que atuam como uma aplicação na nuvem gerenciada pela AWS que você chama da sua aplicação para algum fim, Ex: Rekognition, Polly, Translate.
+- **Software as a Service (SaaS)** - Services that act as an AWS managed cloud application that you call from your application for some purpose, Ex: Rekognition, Polly, Translate.
-- **Code as a Service (Caas)** ou Function as a Service (FaaS) - Serviços orientados a evento que executam uma função simples na núvem em um ambiente serverless, Ex: [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
+- **Code as a Service (Caas)** or Function as a Service (FaaS) - Event-driven services that perform a simple function in the cloud in a serverless environment, Ex: [Lambda](https://docs.aws .amazon.com/lambda/latest/dg/welcome.html).

-### **TIPOS DE COMPUTAÇÃO EM NUVEM**
+### **TYPES OF CLOUD COMPUTING**

-3 tipos de modelo de computação em nuvem:
+3 types of cloud computing model:
-- Infraestrutura como serviço (IaaS)
+- Infrastructure as a Service (IaaS)
-- Plataforma como serviço (PaaS)
+- Platform as a Service (PaaS)
-- Software como serviço (SaaS)
+- Software as a Service (SaaS)

-**TIPOS DE IMPLANTAÇÃO DE NUVEM**
+**TYPES OF CLOUD DEPLOYMENT**

-Existem 4 tipos de implantação na nuvem:
+There are 4 types of cloud deployment:
-- **Nuvem pública ou simples** “nuvem” – ex.
+- **Public or simple cloud** “cloud” – ex.
 AWS, Azure, GCP
-- **Nuvem Híbrida** – mistura de nuvens públicas e privadas
+- **Hybrid Cloud** – mix of public and private clouds
-- **Multi Cloud** - usando mais de 1 nuvem pública em uma implantação.
+- **Multi Cloud** - using more than 1 public cloud in a deployment.
-- **Nuvem privada (on-premise)** – gerenciada em seu próprio data center, por exemplo, Hyper-V, OpenStack, VMware
+- **Private cloud (on-premise)** – managed in your own data center, e.g. Hyper-V, OpenStack, VMware

-**Nuvem Pública**
+**Public Cloud**

-Um aplicativo baseado em nuvem é totalmente implantado na nuvem e todas as partes do aplicativo são executadas na nuvem.
-Os aplicativos na nuvem foram criados na nuvem ou migrados de uma infraestrutura existente para aproveitar os benefícios da computação em nuvem.
-Os aplicativos baseados em nuvem podem ser criados em peças de infraestrutura de baixo nível ou podem usar serviços de nível superior que fornecem abstração dos requisitos de gerenciamento, arquitetura e dimensionamento da infraestrutura principal.
+A cloud-based application is fully deployed in the cloud and all parts of the application run in the cloud.
+Cloud applications were built in the cloud or migrated from an existing infrastructure to take advantage of cloud computing.
+Cloud-based applications can be built on low-level pieces of infrastructure, or they can use higher-level services that provide abstraction from the management, architecture, and scaling requirements of the core infrastructure.

-**Híbrido**
+**Hybrid**

-Uma implantação híbrida é uma maneira de conectar infraestrutura e aplicativos entre recursos baseados em nuvem e recursos existentes que não estão localizados na nuvem.
+A hybrid deployment is a way to connect infrastructure and applications between cloud-based resources and existing resources that are not located in the cloud.

-O método mais comum de implantação híbrida é entre a nuvem e a infraestrutura local existente para estender e expandir a infraestrutura de uma organização para a nuvem enquanto conecta os recursos da nuvem ao sistema interno.
+The most common hybrid deployment method is between the cloud and existing on-premises infrastructure to extend and expand an organization's infrastructure to the cloud while connecting cloud resources to the internal system.

-**Nuvem privada (on-premise)**
+**Private Cloud (on-premise)**

-A implantação de recursos no local usando ferramentas de virtualização e gerenciamento de recursos às vezes é chamada de “nuvem privada”.
-A implantação no local não oferece muitos dos benefícios da computação em nuvem, mas às vezes é procurada por sua capacidade de fornecer recursos dedicados.
+Deploying on-premises resources using virtualization and resource management tools is sometimes referred to as a “private cloud”.
+On-premises deployment doesn't offer many of the benefits of cloud computing, but is sometimes sought after for its ability to provide dedicated resources.

-Na maioria dos casos, esse modelo de implantação é o mesmo que a infraestrutura de TI herdada, usando tecnologias de gerenciamento e virtualização de aplicativos para tentar aumentar a utilização de recursos.
+In most cases, this deployment model is the same as legacy IT infrastructure, using application management and virtualization technologies to try to increase resource utilization.
-Há muitas semelhanças entre a AWS e uma implementação de TI tradicional.
+There are many similarities between AWS and a traditional IT implementation.

 **Multi Cloud** -
-A linha entre nuvem híbrida e multicloud está embaçada neste momento.
-A nuvem híbrida é certamente mais expansiva em sua definição (pública, local, borda).
+The line between hybrid cloud and multicloud is blurred at this point.
+The hybrid cloud is certainly more expansive in its definition (public, on-premises, edge).

-A multinuvem geralmente se refere a várias nuvens públicas.
-O que o torna embaçado é que a nuvem é uma mentalidade - não um local físico.
-Como resultado, vemos os termos usados alternadamente nos dias de hoje.
+Multicloud generally refers to multiple public clouds.
+What makes it blurry is that the cloud is a mindset - not a physical location.
+As a result, we see the terms used interchangeably these days.

-Uma coisa é clara, no entanto, é que, independentemente das definições - os primeiros princípios necessários para o sucesso em ambos são notavelmente semelhantes.
+One thing is clear, however, is that regardless of the definitions - the first principles needed for success in both are remarkably similar.

 ### **Others Concepts:**

 **High‌ ‌Availability‌** ‌

-High‌ ‌availability‌ ‌means‌ ‌having‌ ‌redundant‌ ‌copies‌ ‌of‌ ‌an‌ ‌object‌ ‌or‌ ‌resource‌ ‌to‌ ‌make‌ ‌sure‌ ‌that‌ ‌another‌ ‌can‌‌ take‌ ‌its‌ ‌place‌ ‌when‌ ‌something‌ ‌happens‌ ‌to‌ ‌it.‌ ‌High‌ ‌availability‌ ‌can‌ ‌apply‌ ‌to‌ ‌almost‌ ‌anything:‌ ‌compute‌‌ servers,‌ ‌data‌ ‌storage,‌ ‌databases,‌ ‌networks,‌ ‌etc.‌ ‌High‌ ‌availability‌ ‌is‌ ‌one‌ ‌of‌ ‌the‌ ‌main‌ ‌selling‌ ‌points‌ ‌of‌‌ using‌ ‌the‌ ‌cloud.‌ ‌It‌ ‌might‌ ‌be‌ ‌expensive,‌ ‌but‌ ‌companies‌ ‌that‌ ‌cannot‌ ‌risk‌ ‌having‌ ‌downtime‌ ‌nor‌ ‌data‌ ‌loss‌‌ should‌ ‌build‌ ‌highly‌ ‌available‌ ‌infrastructures‌ ‌in‌ ‌the‌ ‌cloud‌ ‌to‌ ‌protect‌ ‌their‌ ‌assets.‌ ‌Furthermore,‌ ‌because‌‌ the‌ ‌data‌ ‌centers‌ ‌in‌ ‌the‌ ‌cloud‌ ‌are‌ ‌geographically‌ ‌distributed‌ ‌and‌ ‌are‌ ‌usually‌ ‌far‌ ‌apart‌ ‌from‌ ‌one‌ ‌another,‌‌ in‌ ‌case‌ ‌one‌ ‌of‌ ‌these‌ ‌data‌ ‌centers‌ ‌go‌ ‌offline,‌ ‌other‌ ‌data‌ ‌centers‌ ‌are‌ ‌not‌ ‌affected‌ ‌and‌ ‌can‌  continue‌ serving‌ ‌you.‌ ‌
+High‌ ‌availability‌ ‌means‌ ‌having‌ ‌redundant‌ ‌copies‌ ‌of‌ ‌an‌ ‌object‌ ‌or‌ ‌resource‌ ‌to‌ ‌make‌ ‌sure‌ ‌that‌ ‌another‌ ‌can‌‌ take‌ ‌its‌ ‌place‌ ‌when‌ ‌something‌ ‌happens‌ ‌to‌ ‌it.‌ ‌High‌ ‌availability‌ ‌can‌ ‌apply‌ ‌to‌ ‌almost‌ ‌anything:‌ ‌compute‌‌ servers,‌ ‌data‌ ‌storage,‌ ‌databases,‌ ‌networks,‌ ‌etc.‌ ‌High‌ ‌availability‌ ‌is‌ ‌one‌ ‌of‌ ‌the‌ ‌main‌ ‌selling‌ ‌points‌ ‌of‌‌ using‌ ‌the‌ ‌cloud.‌ ‌It‌ ‌might‌ ‌be‌ ‌expensive,‌ ‌but‌ ‌companies‌ ‌that‌ ‌cannot‌ ‌risk‌ ‌having‌ ‌downtime‌ ‌nor‌ ‌data‌ ‌loss‌‌ should‌ ‌build‌ ‌highly‌ ‌available‌ ‌infrastructures‌ ‌in‌ ‌the‌ ‌cloud‌ ‌to‌ ‌protect‌ ‌their‌ ‌assets.‌ ‌Furthermore, ‌ ‌because‌‌ the‌ ‌data‌ ‌centers‌ ‌in‌ ‌the‌ ‌cloud‌ ‌are‌ ‌geographically‌ ‌distributed‌ ‌and‌ ‌are‌ ‌usually‌ ‌far‌ ‌apart‌ ‌from‌ ‌one‌ ‌another,‌‌ in‌ ‌case‌ ‌one‌ ‌of‌ ‌these‌ ‌data‌ ‌centers‌ ‌go‌ ‌offline,‌ ‌other‌ ‌data‌ ‌centers‌ ‌are‌ ‌not‌ ‌affected‌ ‌and‌ ‌can‌  continue‌ serving‌ ‌you.‌ ‌

 **Fault‌ ‌Tolerance‌** ‌